spectrocloud/librarium/content/docs/04-clusters/3-cluster-management/10-macros.md

 # Create your Macro

 Palette users can use Macros in three different Scopes.
-Following the user preferences and privileges, log in as a Tenant Admin or Project Admin, to create Macros under Tenant Admin scope and Project Scope, respectively.
+Following the user preferences and privileges, log in as a Tenant Admin or Project Admin, to create macros under Tenant Admin scope and Project Scope, respectively.
 System Scope Macros can be created via API's.
-The steps to create a Macro are as below:
+The steps to create a macro are as below:

 <Tabs>
 <Tabs.TabPane tab="Tenant Scope Macro" key="Tenant Scope Macro">